Techseeker-404/Simple_image_augmentation_pipeline_for_yolo-v5/README.md

 #### <ins> Augmentation </ins>

 ##### If the image dataset we annotated is tad less for training any state of the art model.
-We need to augment that images to some trainable amount of images (which can be augmented to any further number of images).
+We need to augment that images to some trainable amount of images (Using this library a dataset can be augmented to any further number of images).

-#####     For this , created a library which sits on top of the "Albumentations " library.
+#####    This Library was created for this purpose.Which sits on top of the "Albumentations " library.
 Here apart from augmenting images the bounding box data will also be preserved .

 #### Once we have images in `images` folder and labels in `labels` folder we can augment images by     running command `python3.8 augmentPipe.py -ipt <images-path> -lpt <labels-path>` on terminal which will create augmented images and labels in a folder called `augmented` , Also number of augmentaions per image can be passed as argument `-Aug <number>`.
 If the class is imported on a python file we can add or further change transformations as well.